kd1012/comp3512Assign1/README.md

 # COMP 3512 Assignment 1
-Created by Diesel and Kiera
+Created by Kiera Dowell and Diesel Thomas

 ***